janisZisenis/BoardGames.TDD-London-School/README.md

 Besides training my skills in test-driving a system, this project serves as a personal investigation to which extent the test-centric development and pure following of the TDD rules/instructions leads to high quality systems by itself.
 To evaluate the quality of the system I use the well-known metrics like cohesion and coupling and McCall's internal quality factors.

-If your feel excited about TDD and the questions I try to answer myself, free to enter my code and take your own conclusions.
+If you're interested in TDD and the questions I try to answer myself, feel free to enter my code and take your own conclusions.
 In here I don't describe the evolution of the project, this is rather a "look-what-happens-to-the-outcome-if-your-TDDing".

 ## The Exercise - BoardGames App